elizabrock/software-development-curriculum/00-course-introductions/book-list.md

 Pragmatic Programmer and Apprenticeship Patterns will be used as part of our book club.

 Computer Science Programming Basics in Ruby and Rails 4 in Action will be referenced but we won't be going through them in their entirety.
-They do, however, reflect the material I am teaching and the way in which I am teaching it.
+They do, however, reflect the material I am teaching, and the general way in which I am teaching it.

 Free Books related to Ruby can be found here: https://github.com/vhf/free-programming-books/blob/master/free-programming-books.md#ruby